-For traditional Irish music the Anglo concertina is the most popular choice.
-Look for a 30 button three row concertina in the key of C G. Two rows play the keys of C and G while the third row plays lots of sharps and flats, handy for Irish music.
+For traditional Irish music, the Anglo concertina is the most popular choice.
+Look for a 30 button, three row concertina in the key of C G.

-For the best quality beginner Anglo concertina experience consider the McNeela Swan Concertina.
-It will take a player from novice up to accomplished very easily.
+For the best quality beginner Anglo concertina experience, consider the McNeela Swan Concertina.
+This reliable instrument will take a player from novice to accomplished very easily.

-If it’s a Duet concertina you’re hoping to buy take a look at Italian makers Stagi for their Hayden Duet concertina.
-Its layout is preferred by most beginners and the price is more affordable than other Duet makes.
+If it’s a Duet concertina you’re hoping to buy, take a look at Italian makers Stagi for their Hayden Duet Concertina.

 How Many Buttons Do I need?